-Also, a good advice is not to take a contract for a year, but try to find hosting services with pay-per-hour or monthly contract.
-Some hostings such as SSDNodes are not recommended: some fullnode operators claimed their contracts have been cancelled due to running “crypto” software (IRI).
+Also, a good advice is not to take a contract for a year, but try to find hosting service with pay-per-hour or monthly contract.
+Be aware that some VPS hosting such as SSDNodes had reports by fullnode operators that their contracts have been suspended due to running “crypto” software (IRI).

-The basic recommendation is to have one with at least 4GB RAM, 2 cores and minimum 60GB harddrive (SSD preferably).
+The minimum recommendation is to have a node with at least 4GB RAM, 2 cores and minimum 60GB harddrive (SSD preferably).

 When you purchase a VPS you are often given the option which operating system (Linux of course) and which distribution to install on it.

 The installer was tested on Ubuntu (LTS only), CentOS and Debian versions:

 - Ubuntu 16.04 (amd64) Server Cloud Image (Xenial)